prsephton/paintmixer/README.md

 affect.
 It depends completely on the type of paint and manufacturer.
 That is why it is a very hard thing to learn to do under ordinary circumstance.

-Our paintmixer program provides a process whereby one may determine the relative strengths of each pigment, so that it knows with reasonable preciseness how much paint to add to another to achieve a target colour.
+Our PaintMixer program provides a process whereby one may determine the relative strengths of each pigment, so that it knows with reasonable preciseness how much paint to add to another to achieve a target colour.
 It does this by comparing the strength of each pigment to a common known pigment (white).